-- C. Such determination may be made on an issue-by-issue basis, for a series of issues, or for part or all of a specific financing program.
-The underwriting team is selected through a competitive process, as previously identified. - D. Private (or "Direct") Placement Under certain circumstances, the County will directly negotiate financing terms with banks and financial institutions for specific borrowings on a private offering basis.
-Typically, Private placements are carried out by the County when (1) a private placement is likely to result in a lower borrowing cost; (2) when circumstances preclude public offerings; (3) as an interim financing tool; or (4) to avoid the costs of a public offering.
-Typically, the County will prepare a term sheet describing the issue and use that term sheet to solicit competitive bids from prospective investors. - E. Lease/Purchase Agreements The use of lease/purchase agreements in the acquisition of vehicles, equipment and other capital assets shall be considered carefully relative to any other financing option or a "pay-as-you-go basis.
+- c.
+Such determination may be made on an issue-by-issue basis, for a series of issues, or for part or all of a specific financing program.
+The underwriting team is selected through a competitive process, as previously identified. - d.
+Private (or "Direct") Placement Under certain circumstances, the County will directly negotiate financing terms with banks and financial institutions for specific borrowings on a private offering basis.
+Typically, private placements are carried out by the County: when external circumstances preclude public offerings; as an interim financing; or to avoid the costs of a public offering for smaller issuances.
+Because the buyer of the bonds is typically a "sophisticated investor," that does its own due diligence, the County's disclosure obligations are greatly reduced; there is no need for an official statement nor a rating.
+Specific terms and conditions can be negotiated directly with the investor, such as eliminating the debt service reserve requirement. - e.
+Lease/Purchase Agreements The use of lease/purchase agreements in the acquisition of vehicles, equipment and other capital assets shall be considered carefully relative to any other financing option or a "pay-as-you-go" basis.
 While the lifetime cost of a lease typically will likely be higher than other financing options or cash purchases, lease/purchase agreements may be used by the County as funding options for capital acquisitions if operational or cash-flow considerations preclude the use of other financing techniques.

 Lease/purchase agreements may not extend beyond ten years except in the case where a revolving program has been established.
-Additionally, the repayment period of any lease purchase shall not exceed the projected economic life of the asset(s) being financed. - O. Disclosure Practices The County is committed to full and complete primary and secondary financial disclosure to rating agencies, national information repositories, state and national regulatory agencies, as well as those of the underwriting market, institutional buyers, and other market participants as a means to enhance the marketability of County bond issuances.
+Additionally, the repayment period of any lease purchase shall not exceed the projected economic life of the asset(s) being financed.

+O. Disclosure Practices - The County is committed to full and complete primary and secondary financial disclosure to rating agencies, national information repositories, state and national regulatory agencies, as well as those of the underwriting market, institutional buyers, and other market participants as a means to enhance the marketability of County bond issuances.